vimeo/psalm/docs/running_psalm/issues/ComplexFunction.md

 # ComplexFunction

-Emitted when a function is too complicated for Psalm to analyze.
-Consider splitting it up to allow Psalm to analyze it.
+Emitted when a function is too complicated.
+Complicated functions should be split up.